10 Core Elements of Modern Web Design (2023 Updated)

 - Black/gray typography, per the background hues or images

 - Web-standard fonts

 - Adequate space between lines to facilitate easy reading

-Most organizations use a particular font or typography as part of their brand identity.
+Most organizations use a particular font or typography as their brand identity.
 For example, The New Yorker uses Adobe Caslon to create its highly recognizable typeset.
 Consider adopting a font for your website that will remain consistent across pages and other online resources you may provide.

 3. Hamburger Menus

-4. Optimization for Speed
+4. Optimize for Speed